Clean pain relief

 Was there anything else about that pain?

-Did it have a size or a shape?
+Did the pain have a size or a shape?

 She soon realised that she was embodying her distress at having to keep sending her very reluctant 7-year old daughter to school.